Certificates of quality

 that has not had time to dry.
 Lumber that is above 30% moisture content.

 tree.
-Usually much harder and darker than the new wood.
+Usually much harder and darker than new wood.

 fed into a blade or cutter.